Who Is Leonardo DiCaprio?

 The actor is one of the founders of The Leonardo DiCaprio Foundation (LDF), a nonprofit that supports and brings awareness to numerous environmental causes.
 He's also served on the boards of the World Wildlife Fund, the Natural Resources Defense Council and the International Fund for Animal Welfare.

-Working as one of its executive producers, DiCaprio is set to launch the premiere of the History Channel's eight-part docuseries, The Frontiersman, a look back at America's most iconic pioneers who helped shape the country.
+In March 2018, DiCaprio served as an executive producer of the History Channel's eight-part docuseries The Frontiersman, a look back at America's most iconic pioneers who helped shape the country.

 During much of his career, DiCaprio has found himself in the media spotlight for his personal life.
 His on-again, off-again relationship with supermodel Gisele Bündchen was fodder for celebrity magazines and websites from 2000 to 2005.
 DiCaprio then dated model Bar Refaeli for several years.
 In 2011, he was briefly linked to actress Blake Lively.
 Since then, he's reportedly dated various models.